London Vs The Northern Powerhouse

 London Property Investment

-Investing In The Northern Powerhouse
+Investing in The Northern Powerhouse

 Investment into the Northern Powerhouse has never been stronger.
 The key cities of the Northern Powerhouse, Manchester and Liverpool, all offer some great rental yields and potential for those keen to invest in some of the best buy to let areas.
 Whilst Northern cities have for a long time been deemed less favourable when compared to Southern cities like London, in actuality, Liverpool and Manchester are now some of the most dynamic and prosperous cities in the country.
 Investors and property buyers that think carefully and diversify their portfolios in cities like these can stand to make returns a lot faster than in the stagnating capital, that in many ways is still feeling the effects of the Brexit fallout.

 Liverpool and Manchester have everything an investor or tenant needs in a city.
 From beautiful architecture, a rich culture, renowned universities, exciting business opportunities, and brilliant attractions and local amenities, the North has come a long way since the days of economic turmoil.
 The Northern Powerhouse is an initiative that’s aiming to improve the cities of the North even further by investing in transport and connectivity, skills and education, economic growth, and overall quality of life for those living and working up North.
 For investors that are buying property in these areas at the moment, these ongoing regeneration plans are nothing but good news.

 Not only this, but rental prices in key Northern cities are rising, with a 2.65% growth in Liverpool and 5.76% increase in Manchester.
 This increase has likely been driven by the number of people moving up North from London in recent years, with Manchester having seen a total of 10,200 Londoners move there in 2017, compared to 8,870 people leaving the city to head to London.
 With a number of exciting business opportunities available in Manchester, a lower cost of living, and better value for money regarding rental properties, it’s not hard to see why people are being drawn to the North.
 With it’s growing digital sector in the Baltic Triangle, quickly becoming a go-to destination for young entrepreneurs and tech startups across the country, Liverpool is also attracting a lot of workers away from the expensive south.